-This meditation and reflection practice guides you through a journey of carrying, planting and tending a most sacred gift: a seed of possibility, born from gratefulness.
+This meditation and reflection practice guides you through a journey of carrying, planting and tending a seed of possibility, born from gratefulness.

 “The seed holds a very great secret—it never gets old.